 We’ve put together an Emergency Response Plan Template that you can use and tailor to your individual business needs.
 You can download the template here.

-Key Considerations for your ERDP
+Key Considerations for your Emergency Response Plan

 When putting together your Emergency Response Plan, it’s critical that you consider the following:

-- Make your emergency plan concise, but simple and easy to understand for anyone in your organization.
+Make your emergency plan concise, but simple and easy to understand for anyone in your organization.

-- Consider even the small processes in your business.
+Consider even the small processes in your business.
 Engage your team members and process owners for input here; they might be able to identify things that you, as the business owner, might miss.
-A neighborhood grocery store that has someone assigned to check that the freezer stays on and running could save themselves a lot of money in the event of a “stay at home” directive.
+A neighbourhood grocery store that has someone assigned to check that the freezer stays on and running could save themselves a lot of money in the event of a “stay at home” directive.

-- Do a vulnerability assessment.
+Do a vulnerability assessment.
 What hazards have the most impact on your business activities?
 Different hazards will affect different types of businesses differently.